AmeerPB/homelab/kubeadm/readme.md

 4. Once the master is initialised, prior to the worker joining, set up the POD n/w
 5. Join worker nodes with master node

+> [!NOTE]
+>
+> To install with the script, please set a proper FQDN for the hostname in the variable HOST_NAME first.
+Only then run the script.

 &nbsp;
 > [!NOTE]
 > Method 1